 - Add eggs, and butter/oil

-- Beat these wet ingredients together with a hand-held beater, should become smooth
+- Beat these wet ingredients together with a hand-held beater, the batter should become smooth

 - Beat for a further 30-60 seconds to make a well-mixed batter

-- Portion into an oiled muffin tin (I use a non-stick silicon tray sprayed with oil) Mix makes 12 standard sized muffins or 30 mini muffins
+- Portion into an oiled muffin tin (I use a non-stick silicone tray sprayed with oil) Mix makes 12 standard-sized muffins or 30 mini muffins

 - Bake at 180 degrees Celsius for 15 mins (350 Fahrenheit) (for mini muffins, cooking time will be longer for standard size)